-Any classroom assignment that requires students to do research—on the Internet, in magazines or newspapers, or at home—is an opportunity to incorporate media literacy lessons into a school curriculum.
-The key is to incorporate media literacy into your lesson plans rather than teaching it in isolation.
+Any educational assignment that requires doing research—on the Internet, in magazines or newspapers, or at home—is an opportunity to teach media literacy.
+The key is to incorporate media literacy rather than teaching it in isolation.
 When youth are working on a history project, talk to them about good media literacy techniques, such as using unbiased sources, comparing sources, and examining sources for implicit bias.

-Here are some tips for incorporating media literacy into your lessons:
+Here are some tips for incorporating media literacy:

 - Don’t isolate media literacy—incorporate it.